 What is Lion's Mane Mushroom?

-Lion's mane mushroom (also known as Hericium Erinaceus) is unique-looking, often found in East Asia cuisines, and used in traditional Chinese medicine.
+Lion's mane mushroom (also known as Hericium Erinaceus) is unique-looking.
+It is often found in East Asian cuisines and is used in traditional Chinese medicine.
 It grows in North America, Europe, and Asia.

-Its look is extraordinary and very peculiar with its long white filaments that almost look like hair.
-This unusual shape has given it many extravagant names: Lion Hair, Monkey Mushroom, Bear Head, White Beard, among others.
+Its look is extraordinary and peculiar, with its long white filaments that almost look like hair.
+This unusual shape has given it many extravagant names, including Lion Hair, Monkey Mushroom, Bear Head, and White Beard.

 In Japan, this mushroom is known mainly under the name Yamabushitake, which means "those who sleep in the mountains."
 The first part of the word probably refers to "Yamabushi," the jacket ritually worn by hermit monks of the Shugendo sect of ascetic Buddhism, while "take" means mushroom.

-In China, it is called Shishigashira, which means "lion's head."
+It is called Shishigashira in China, which means "lion's head."
 In the West, it is known as "Lion's Mane."

 Until 20 years ago, Lion's Mane was considered precious because it was challenging to find.
 However, the commercial cultivation of Lion's Mane has started recently.
 A few decades ago, it seemed impossible to grow it.